business-science/modeltime.h2o/README.md

 > Forecasting with H2O AutoML

 Modeltime H2O provides an H2O backend to the Modeltime Forecasting Ecosystem.
-The main algorithm is **H2O AutoML**, and automatic machine learning library that is built for speed and scale.
+The main algorithm is **H2O AutoML**, an automatic machine learning library that is built for speed and scale.

 ``` r